thedarredondo/data-science-fundamentals/README.md

 ## Goal

-The goal of this course is to help people form an inuitive understanding the modern AI/machine learning wave, and to learn some practical model building skills along the way.
+The goal of this course is to help people form an inuitive understanding of the modern AI/machine learning wave, and to learn some practical model building skills along the way.
 I'd love to hear feedback on how to better achieve this goal.

 By the end of the course, students will be able to: